Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] The security group for the instance does not have an inbound rule on port `22`.
 - [ ] The security group for the instance does not have an outbound rule on port `3389`.

-### While securing the connection between a company's VPC and its on-premises data center, a security engineer sent a ping command from an on-premises host (IP address `203.0.113.12`) to an Amazon EC2 instance (IP address `172.31.16.139`).
+### While securing the connection between a company's `VPC` and its on-premises data center, a security engineer sent a ping command from an on-premises host (IP address `203.0.113.12`) to an Amazon EC2 instance (IP address `172.31.16.139`).
 The ping command did not return a response.
-The flow log in the VPC showed the following.
+The flow log in the `VPC` showed the following.
 What action should be performed to allow the ping to work?

 ![Question 58](images/question58_74_155.png)

 - [ ] In the security group of the EC2 instance, allow inbound `ICMP` traffic.
 - [ ] In the security group of the EC2 instance, allow outbound `ICMP` traffic.
-- [ ] In the VPC's `NACL`, allow inbound `ICMP` traffic.
+- [ ] In the `VPC`'s `NACL`, allow inbound `ICMP` traffic.
-- [x] In the VPC's `NACL`, allow outbound `ICMP` traffic.
+- [x] In the `VPC`'s `NACL`, allow outbound `ICMP` traffic.

 ### A global company handles a large amount of personally identifiable information (Pll) through an internal web portal.
 The company's application runs in a corporate data center that is connected to AWS through an AWS Direct Connect connection.
 The application stores the Pll in Amazon S3.
 According to a compliance requirement, traffic from the web portal to Amazon S3 must not travel across the internet.
 What should a SysOps administrator do to meet the compliance requirement?

-- [x] Provision an interface VPC endpoint for Amazon S3.
+- [x] Provision an interface `VPC` endpoint for Amazon S3.
 Modify the application to use the interface endpoint.
 - [ ] Configure AWS Network Firewall to redirect traffic to the internal S3 address.
 - [ ] Modify the application to use the S3 path-style endpoint.
-- [ ] Set up a range of VPC network `ACL`s to redirect traffic to the Internal S3 address.
+- [ ] Set up a range of `VPC` network `ACL`s to redirect traffic to the Internal S3 address.

 ### An application runs on multiple Amazon EC2 instances in an Auto Scaling group The Auto Scaling group is configured to use the latest version of a launch template A SysOps administrator must devise a solution that centrally manages the application logs and retains the logs for no more than 90 days.
 Which solution will meet these requirements?